Advocate Now

 BOYCOTT CITIZENS BANK

-Indivisible groups across MA are beginning to organize boycotts of Citizens Bank to get them to stop financing Core Civic and Geo Group; two groups contracting with ICE to operate detention facilities.
+Indivisible groups across Massachusetts are trying to De-ICE Citizens Bank.
+We are urging them to stop financing Core Civic and Geo Group, two groups contracting with ICE to operate detention facilities.
 More information is found here.

 On a Local Level